 With the huge range of fire protection products that are now required by building regulations, it can be difficult to understand which ones you need.
 The simple answer is, all of them.
 A functional firestop system is only made when a combination of products are all working together.
 Without the use of one single product, the rest of the fireproofing system could fail.

 Talk to our fire stopping experts

 The Walraven team have over 30 years’ experience in fire stopping.
 They have worked on huge fire stopping projects such as The Shard and are experts in both new build projects and remediation.
 They are willing to discuss your fire stopping projects and assist you with problem-solving, technical design and more.

 |Fire Protection System

-The Walraven fire stopping products can be used to retrofit in buildings where inadequate fireproofing solutions have been installed.
+The Walraven fire-stopping products can be used to retrofit buildings where inadequate fireproofing solutions have been installed.
 This is an added benefit of our products being incredibly easy to install.
 Our fire systems brochure shows the simple installation provided by Walraven’s Pacifyre® firestops; even when retro fitting.